VolkanSah/How-to-use-fcrackzip/README.md

-# How to use: fcrackzip (fast password cracker)
+# Advanced Tips and Examples for Using fcrackzip

 ## Introduction
-fcrackzip is a fast password cracker partially written in assembler.
-It is capable of cracking password-protected zip files using brute force or dictionary-based attacks, optionally testing results with unzip.
-Additionally, it can crack cpmask’ed images.
-This package is useful for pentesters, ethical hackers, and forensics experts.
+fcrackzip is a versatile tool for cracking password-protected zip files.
+Beyond the basic usage, there are several advanced techniques and tips that can help you use the tool more effectively.

 ## Installed Size
 81 KB